 Do we consciously cause our actions, or do they happen to us?
 Philosophers, psychologists, neuroscientists, theologians, and lawyers have long debated the existence of free will versus determinism.
 This BIT, excerpted from an influential book by the late Daniel Wegner, offers an innovative view of one aspect of free will.
 Wegner argues that when people project action to imaginary agents, they create virtual agents, apparent sources of their own volition.

 Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book The Illusion of Conscious Will, from which this BIT is excerpted.
 Please email firstname.lastname@example.org with your order number to receive your discount code

 About the Author

-Daniel M. Wegner is Professor of Psychology at Harvard University.
+The late Daniel M. Wegner was Professor of Psychology at Harvard University.